wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Containerized processes often share code and data due to using fork() and running on the same binaries, libraries, and middleware.
+This causes redundant translation entries in the TLB, which can be removed by allowing sharing lower levels of the page table, and correspondingly, the TLB entries, across processes.

+2.

 **Comments:**

 1. In the base version (without the PC bit mask), do you assume that the TLB set index is generated solely with the